-A large part of Gregor’s career has been spent on large-scale IT initiatives, including migrating on-premises data centers to the cloud, at Allianz, the Government of Singapore, and Google.
-His past roles—start-up co-founder, system integrator, consultant, software engineer, trainer, chief architect, and CxO advisor—have allowed him to see IT from almost every angle.
-He often draws on that background when talking with customers, as he’s faced many of the same challenges that they’re dealing with.
+A major part of Gregor’s career has been spent on large-scale IT initiatives, including migrating on-premises data centers to the cloud, at Allianz and the Government of Singapore.
+His diverse roles—start-up co-founder, consultant, software engineer, trainer, chief architect, and CxO advisor—have allowed him to see IT from almost every angle.
+He often draws on that background when advising customers, as he’s faced many of the same challenges that they’re dealing with.

-Gregor’s experience has taught him that the IT world has become ever more beneficial, but also too complex for any one person to grasp it all.
-He believes that a trusted network is one of the most important assets a technology leader can have.
+Gregor’s experience has taught him that the IT world has become ever more beneficial, but also challenging for any one person to grasp it all.
+He therefore believes that a trusted network is one of the most important assets a technology leader can have.

-Outside of work, Gregor likes to be outdoors and in motion, practicing a variety of sports, from snowboarding and mountain biking to sailing or hiking.
-As a former IT architect, he also appreciates learning and going out to see “real” architecture and design.
+Outside of work, Gregor enjoys being outdoors and in motion, practicing a variety of sports, from snowboarding and mountain biking to sailing or hiking.
+He is also happy to leave the world of bits and bytes to feed his interest in “real” architecture and design.